Continuing Certification (MOC) Advisory Committees

 Juan C. Camacho, MD

-Radiology Associates of Florida, Sarasota, FL
+Radiology Associates of Florida, Sarasota

 Juan C. Camacho, MD, is a practicing interventional radiologist, with a clinical and research focus on locoregional cancer therapies with an expanded focus on ENT pathology.
 He brings perspective on how to bridge the gaps between academic and private practices.
 In addition, he has served in training and postgraduate education throughout his career and holds roles within the organization of national meetings for different societies.
 He was nominated by RSNA to serve within the committee.